lucylow/avalanche-rush-gameloop/README.md

 ## 🏆 Hackathon Submission

 This project represents our submission for the **DoraHacks Avalanche GameLoop: High Score!
 Hackathon**.
-We've successfully transformed the original Reactive Network codebase into a fully **Avalanche-native, tournament-optimized gaming protocol** that demonstrates:

-- ✅ **Complete Migration** from Reactive Network dependencies
 - ✅ **Advanced Tournament System** with real-time features
 - ✅ **Dynamic NFT Economy** with genuine utility
 - ✅ **Enterprise-Grade Security** with comprehensive auditing